prehensile/prehensile.github.io/_posts/2019-01-11-missing-voice.markdown

 From the point of view of doing this inside the BBC, it's interesting in that we can view it as creatively inherting from radio - and thus tap into all the production skill and experience available in the organisation.

-One of the strands of this research is to have a look at [sound walks][1] - quite a few of these exist in London (and seemed to have something of a renaissance with the rise of the iPhone, a couple of favourites are [Hackney Hear][2] and [A Hollow Body][3]) but one that comes up most often in recent conversations is Janet Cardiff's [The Missing Voice (Case Study B)][4], commissioned by Artangel in 1999.
+Some very early prototyping - and past experience - point to [sound walks][1] as something which could work very well on an audio AR device like Bose's new [Frames][5], mixing ambient, spatial and geolocated audio elements with a participant's aural perception of the world.
+Sound walks aren't a particularly new idea - people have made loads in London already and they seemed to have something of a renaissance with the rise of the iPhone.
+A couple of my favourites are [Hackney Hear][2] and [A Hollow Body][3].
+One that has come up most often in recent conversations, however, is Janet Cardiff's [The Missing Voice (Case Study B)][4], commissioned by Artangel in 1999.

+Artangel describe the walk like so:

+>Part urban guide, part detective story, part film noir, this audio walk transports individual listeners on foot through the streets and alley ways of Spitalfields, a historic part of London next to the City.
+Intimate, even conspiratorial in tone, it entwines the listener in an elusive narrative that shifts through space and time, confession, conjecture and dream.

 This morning, [Jakub](https://fiala.uk/) and I met at the [Whitechapel Gallery](https://en.wikipedia.org/wiki/Whitechapel_Gallery) (formerly the library), pressed play on our phones, and set off.